project-alice-assistant/docs/docs/setup/README.md

 # Setup

 ::: warning
-This is an alpha release!
-It is subject to major changes and the target audience is people with some knowledge of their devices, coding, installing python modules and basic stuff!
+This is a beta release!
+It is subject to changes and the target audience is people with some knowledge of their devices, installing python modules and basic stuff!
 :::